okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/java/integrationsteps.md

 #### Display phone number input page

 The returned `EnrollResponse` object has an `AuthenticationStatus` of `AWAITING_AUTHENTICATOR_ENROLLMENT_DATA`.
 This status indicates that Identity Engine is waiting for the user for more data before the factor can be enrolled.
-In this case, the user needs to supply a phone number, and a phone verification method.
+In this case, the user needs to supply a phone number and a phone verification method.

-Build a form that allows the user to enter their phone number, and a second form to select a phone verification method.
+Build a form that allows the user to enter their phone number and a second form to select a phone verification method.

 <div class="half wireframe-border">